 Jerez de la Frontera is becoming famous for its ferias and festivals.
 In early May thousands of motorcyclists from all over the world congregate at Jerez for the MotoGP Grand Prix motorcycle racing event that is held at the Circuito de Jerez.
 This is one of the mpost watched races in Europe.

 Just after the MotoGP, usually towards the end of May, is the Feria del Caballo, sometimes called the Feria de Jerez, one of the most important fairs in Cadiz province.
 This is celebrated in the Parque Gonzalez Hontoria.
 It dates back to Mediaeval times when local farmers gathered to sell their animals, often horses.
 Bars and restaurants are erected in the park.
 They are called ‘casitas’.
 In between admiring the animals or taking a turn on the fairground rides, you can wander in and out of the casetas sampling the food and drink.
 Do not forget to ask for fino sherry.

 During the last week of Lent, Jerez, as with many Andalucian towns, commemorates the Passion of Jesus Christ.
 The Catholic brotherhoods within the town perform penance processions through the streets.

 The Festival de Jerez is a two week extravaganza of all things flamenco, dancing, live music, eating and drinking.
-The twentieth festival is in 2016 when the celebrations start on the 19th February and end on the 5th March.

 Together with the national holidays and saints days there is hardly a week in the year that Jerez de la Frontera is not celebrating something.